ivkond-mc/easy-homes/README.md

 It’s also highly useful in multiplayer settings, where players often manage shared bases or individual builds scattered across the map.

-With Simple Homes, you’ll spend less time traveling and more time enjoying the creative and adventurous aspects of Minecraft.
+With **Easy Homes**, you’ll spend less time traveling and more time enjoying the creative and adventurous aspects of Minecraft.
 It’s the ultimate quality-of-life upgrade for any player!

 ### Commands